silveryystar/chessanalysis/README.md

 After, when ```After position:``` prints, enter the second position recorded, **rnbqkbnr/pppppppp/8/8/4P3/8/PPPP1PPP/RNBQKBNR b KQkq - 0 1**.
 Finally, when ```Move:``` prints, enter the move played, **1. e2e4**.

-Stockfish will analyze the two positions, printing depth, evaluation, nodes, and logNodes information.
+Stockfish will analyze the two positions, printing depth, evaluation, and node information.
 When Stockfish finishes, two graphs will appear.
 These graphs are the results of the analysis, and are titled *Figure_0.png* and *Figure_1.png* in this repository.